Woodbridge School: The school

 The school is a co-educational day school with a boarding component.
 It offers GCSE, IGCSE and AS/A Level examinations.
 The day pupil body is divided into four houses, Annott, Burwell, Seckford and Willard.
 There is a boarding house known as School House for pupils in Year 7 to 13.
 The school's music activities include a symphony orchestra, chamber orchestra and choral society as well as smaller ensembles.
 Student musicians have been members of regional and national ensembles including the National Youth Choir of Great Britain.
 There is a professional theatre, the Seckford Theatre.

 Sport

 The school has playing fields including cricket squares, a heated sports dome with gym facilities, Astro turf for either tennis or hockey, an athletics track, rugby and hockey pitches.

 Other sports include sailing (which takes place at Alton Water), riding, basketball, fencing, badminton, football, golf, netball, rowing, swimming, tennis, shooting, and windsurfing.

 Friday afternoons

-From Year 9 onwards, on a Friday afternoon, students have a choice of joining the Combined Cadet Force (CCF), (Army, Royal Navy or Royal Air Force sections), the Duke of Edinburgh’s Award scheme (or both) or honing their skills in the many different sports, arts, music, and other activities available at Woodbridge.
-Notably, Woodbridge is the leading school in the East of England for chess, being officially recognised as an English Chess Federation (ECF) centre of excellence and employs an International Master, Adam Hunt, as a full-time chess teacher.
+From Year 9 onwards, on a Friday afternoon, students can join the Combined Cadet Force (CCF), (Army, Royal Navy or Royal Air Force sections), the Duke of Edinburgh’s Award scheme (or both) or participate in sports, arts, music, and other activities.
+Woodbridge is the leading school in the East of England for chess, recognised as an English Chess Federation (ECF) centre of excellence and employing an international master, Adam Hunt, as a full-time chess teacher.